Braided Fishing Line VS

 When to Use

 monofilament Fishing Line

 If you’re going to be trolling, use mono.
 When fish strike, the line is far less likely to break.
 The same goes for fishing with live bait.

 Children and other new anglers should use mono as they get used to tying fishing knots.
 And any fishing in dramatically clear waters is a time when mono is probably the best choice.

 If you’re fishing near structure or in heavy cover, braided line gives you the power you need to wrestle fish to the boat or shore.
 If you need to be able to cast long distances, braided gets the edge.

-When working most kinds of lures, whether that be spinners, plugs or any others, braided’s sensitivity and responsiveness is a big plus.
+When working most kinds of lures, whether that be spinners, plugs or any others, braid’s sensitivity and responsiveness is a big plus.
 The same goes for jigging, where the ability to feel strikes is key.

 Pros and Cons of

 Finally, I’ll recap the strengths and weaknesses of each type of line.